top of page

 About HPR

-Each year, HPR attends several launches to provide all our students the opportunity to launch their creations.
-Expect to see us at HARA, ROSCO, and SEARS launches located across Alabama, Georgia and South Carolina!
+HPR attends monthly launches throughout the academic year, giving our members the opportunity to launch their rockets regularly.
+We typically attend launches at HARA and SEARS in Alabama, GRITS in Georgia, and ROSCO/ICBM in South Carolina.
 Hope to see you there!

 Gallery